Click on any question below to link directly to an answer, or scroll to browse.

 - Use a proven project format based on a model from the site.
 For example, there are dozens of models of students interviewing local experts to create a booklet or book based on the wisdom of those experts—scientists, civil rights heroes, survivors of The Great Depression, recent immigrants.
 (Meet Local Scientists, Give Bees a Chance, A Little More than Just People) You can get a behind-the-scenes look at such a project in this video (Small Acts of Courage Video).

 - Take on a significant issue in your community, find local experts, and work with your students to make a real contribution to improving things.
-You can see models of many projects of this scale in The Center, and videos about those projects here (The Eye of the Storm; Peacekeepers of Chicago; Revitalizing Rochester, Water Quality and the Future of Loon Pond)
+You can see models of many projects of this scale in Models of Excellence, and videos about those projects here (The Eye of the Storm; Peacekeepers of Chicago; Revitalizing Rochester, Water Quality and the Future of Loon Pond)

 Models of Excellence is a site that features student work, not the teacher work that surrounds and guides it.
 We believe the work itself is important to analyze as a model of what is possible.
 For reasons of focus and scale, we do not typically include the collection of planning documents, assignments and assessments that undergird the work, nor earlier drafts of the work (though selected pieces have this background).
 The Inspiring Excellence Video Series presents an in-depth, behind-the-scenes look at a remarkable project, and the Illuminating Standards Video Series presents the backstory of dozens of additional projects.